 Jameson Distillery Bow St. Guided tours of the famous Irish whiskey distillery with tasting and dining.
-Located in Dublin city centre.
+Located in Dublin city center.

 Glenveagh.
-Second largest national park in Ireland covering 170 square kilometres above Glenveagh Castle.
+Second largest national park in Ireland covering 170 square kilometers above Glenveagh Castle.
 Featuring wildlife, mountains with guided trails.

 Torc Waterfall.
 Small waterfall in a scenic setting in Killarney National Park, set in a scenic area with hiking trails.

 Wicklow Mountains National Park.
-Mountainous national park located south of Dublin, consisting of 50,000 acres of lakes, forests and walking trails.
+The mountainous national park is located south of Dublin, consisting of 50,000 acres of lakes, forests, and walking trails.
 Protected floral and animal species such as rare orchids and Peregrine Falcon can be found there.

 National Museum of Ireland.
-Ireland’s primary museum institution, with a large collections of national and some of international archaeology, Irish history and art, culture, and natural history.
+Ireland’s primary museum institution, with a large collection of national and some international archaeology, Irish history and art, culture, and natural history.
 There are three branches in Dublin and one in County Mayo in the west of Ireland.

 Dunguaire Castle.
-Perfectly restored, 16th century castle with towers.
+Perfectly restored, 16th-century castle with towers.
 Located on the bay in County Galway, near Kinvara.
-Serves as a museum of literary history and offering evening banquets.
+Serves as a museum of literary history and offers evening banquets.

 Kilkenny Castle.
-Riverside, 12th century castle with restored interior, large garden, gallery and tearoom, located in Kilkenny.
+Riverside, 12th-century castle with a restored interior, large garden, gallery, and tearoom, located in Kilkenny.

 Merrion Square.
-A Georgian garden square on the south part of Dublin city centre.
-Featuring an art museum, park and monuments.
+A Georgian garden square on the south part of Dublin city center.
+Featuring an art museum, park, and monuments.

 Hill of Tara.
-Ancient royal archaeological complex located in Meath County, north from Dublin.
+Ancient royal archaeological complex located in Meath County, north of Dublin.
 By the legend, it is known as the seat of the High King of Ireland.

 Chester Beatty Library.
 Originally founded in 1950, now hosted in Dublin Castle, this library has numerous rare religious and artistic manuscripts.

 Clonmacnoise.
-An early Christian site with visitor centre, built in the mid-6th century, located on the river Shannon, County Offaly.
-Has one ruined cathedral, seven churches, two round towers, three high crosses and a large collection of grave slabs.
+An early Christian site with a visitor center, built in the mid-6th century, located on the River Shannon, County Offaly.
+Has one ruined cathedral, seven churches, two round towers, three high crosses, and a large collection of grave slabs.

 14. Interesting facts about Ireland

-- The three world known symbols of Ireland are: green Shamrock, the harp, and the Celtic cross.
+- The three world-known symbols of Ireland are the green Shamrock, the harp, and the Celtic cross.

-- Ireland is a snake-free island, due to isolation from the mainland Europe.
+- Ireland is a snake-free island, due to its isolation from mainland Europe.